rackerlabs/keystone-rxt/README.md

 #### History

 This plugin was inspired by the [Capstone](https://github.com/rackerlabs/capstone) project.
-Process wise, Capstone and Keystone-RXT perform similar actions and use Rackspace Identity as an IDP compatible with OpenStack.
-While the two projects server different purposes, Keystone-RXT wouldn't exist today had Capstone lead the way.
+Process wise, Capstone and Keystone-RXT perform similar actions using Rackspace Identity as an IDP compatible with OpenStack.
+While Keystone-RXT was inspired by Capstone, the two projects serve different purposes.

 ### Mapping